Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

     * This option is not supported.
   + **-a netcdf4 -x canonical**
     * This option writes data using the NetCDF-4 library.
-    * The output files are in HDF5 format.
+    * The output files are in the HDF5 format.
+Running command `h5ldump -k` will show the file kind of `NetCDF-4`.
     * The data layout of datasets store in the output file is in a canonical order.
     * Because the number of write requests are different among processes, the